Jimmy Crack Corn: History

 An' lef' dis Nigger a-hoein' up corn.

 Jim crack corn, I don't care ...)

 The song differed from other minstrel tunes in long remaining popular among African Americans: it was recorded by both Big Bill Broonzy and Lead Belly after World War II.

 Abraham Lincoln was an admirer of the tune, calling it "that buzzing song".
 Throughout the 19th century, it was usually accompanied by the harmonica or by humming which mimicked the buzzing of the fly (which on at least one occasion was noted disrupting the parliament of Victoria, Australia.).
 Lincoln would ask his friend Ward Lamon to sing and play it on his banjo and likely played along on his harmonica.
 It is said that he asked for it to be played as the lead-in to his address at Gettysburg.

 Following World War II, the "Blue Tail Fly" was repopularized by the Andrews Sisters' 1947 recording with the folk singer Burl Ives.
-It then became part of the general Folk Revival through the '50s and early '60s before losing favor to more politically charged fare, as parodied by Tom Lehrer's "Folk Song Army".
+It then became part of the general Folk Revival through the '50s and early '60s before losing favor to more politically charged material.
 A 1963 Time article averred that "instead of ... chronicling the life cycle of the blue-tailed fly", the "most sought-after folk singers in the business"—including Pete Seeger, Theodore Bikel, and Bob Dylan—were "singing with hot-eyed fervor about police dogs and racial murder".
 All the same, Seeger claimed to have been present when Alan Lomax (Note: Seeger related that Lomax claimed to have learnt the song from Dorothy Scarborough's collection On the Trail of Negro Folk-songs.) first taught the song to Burl Ives for a CBS radio show and their duet at the 92nd Street Y in New York City in 1993 was Ives' last public performance.